 Our vision at Reach

-At Reach Alternative Investments, our vision is to enable Australian sophisticated investors exclusive and unprecedented access to institutional-grade private equity opportunities offered by the world’s leading asset managers.
+At Reach Alternative Investments, our vision is to enable Australian sophisticated investors exclusive and unprecedented access to institutional-grade private equity funds offered by the world’s leading asset managers.
 We are committed to bringing this market out of the shadows and supporting a community of both investors, and their advisors, to invest in this space effectively.

 However, while there is rightfully a growing interest around the world in relation to private equity, particularly as companies delay their initial public offering (meaning they are taking longer to list on the stock exchange), we think caution needs to be exercised.
 Historical performance is not an indicator of future performance and you may lose money.
 Before making any financial decision, you should consider the information memorandum and your own circumstances to consider whether it is right for you.
 If you need advice, we strongly encourage you to speak with a licensed financial adviser / planner.